Contents

 That’s when I called my best friend.
 After almost hanging up the phone, she picked up.
 We hadn’t talked for a while.
 She was in the Netherlands.
 We talked about what was happening in her life, and I told her about mine.
 It was as if the clock was turned back when we spoke in Copenhagen.

 A few months later, she visited me in Switzerland, and we had to make a hard decision.
 I knew deep inside me I had to try everything I could.
-As from the Philippines, there was only one way we could stay together.
+Being from the Philippines, there was only one way we could stay together.
 We had to marry.

 Easy choices, hard life.
 Hard choices, easy life.—Jerzy Gregorek